 Only a week old, this steak and seafood spot's just a short walk from the Kingston Ferry and boasts a menu that is divided into salt (seafood), which means you’ll find oysters, sea bass, etc., and iron (meat), which includes dishes like seared beef tenderloin and more.

 Inspired by the travels of owners Uyen Nguyen and Chris Cvetkovich, Nue’s menu touts tasty international eats like Latvian Smoked Sprats, Trinidad Goat Curry, Romanian Mititei, and more, so pack your passport (or not) and try your hand at some of the best street foods from around the world.

 Located in The Palladian Hotel, this bright and naturally lit restaurant offers a refreshing retreat from the bustling pavements of the neighborhood.
 From fish stew to cod suppli, the hearty, sea derived dishes here are sure to satisfy.

-Hotel Albatross is the new Tiki haunt off Market.
+A partnership between the folks at Ocho and Hazlewood, Hotel Albatross is the new Tiki haunt off Market.Taking up shop in the former location of Azteca in Ballard, we’ll be the first to say it’s an upgrade.
 What to expect here?
 Puffy tacos, a cool walk-up window, and parrot garnished cocktails.